EnderiteFox/Friday-night-funkin-with-Pygame/README.md

 Download latest version to play: https://www.mediafire.com/folder/viiyk6xdjiyhx/FNF_in_python

-Current version: 1.5
+Current version: 1.5.1

-Check changelog.txt for changelog
+Check Changelog.txt for changelog

 Follow the instructions in the "how to mod" folder to add your own songs!